rnglnd/CodedUIPageObjects/README.md

 # CodedUIPageObjects

-An example of how to use Page Objects with CodedUI to create and write more robust browser tests.
+An example of how to use Page Objects with CodedUI to create and write more robust browser tests (you will need Visual Studio Ultimate/Enterprise).